PrachiiGuptaa/Kanban-Board/README.md

 # **Description**

-Kanban boards are a visual way to manage work.
-They help teams visualize their work, identify bottlenecks, and continuously improve their processes.
+Kanban board is a visual way to manage work.
+It help teams visualize their work, identify bottlenecks, and continuously improve their processes.

-Kanban boards are made up of columns, each of which represents a stage in the workflow.
+Kanban board is made up of columns, each of which represents a stage in the workflow.
 For example, a Kanban board for software development might have columns for "To Do", "In Progress", and "Done".

 Each work item is represented by a card that is placed on the board.
 As the work item moves through the workflow, the card is moved from column to column.
 This allows the team to see at a glance which tasks are in progress, which tasks are waiting, and which tasks have been completed.